ArthurGareginyan/anarcho-notepad/languages/Readme.txt

   * Danish (translated by Chano Klinck Andersen)
   * French (translated by Rolland Dudemaine)

-If you want to help translate this theme, please use the POT file, that is included and placed in the "languages" folder, in order to create a translation files (*.po, *.mo).
-Just send the translation files (*.po, *.mo) to us (https://www.spacexchimp.com/contact.html) and we will include the translation within the next theme update.
+If you want to help translate this theme, please visit the [translation page](https://translate.wordpress.org/projects/wp-themes/anarcho-notepad).
+You can also use the POT file that is included and placed in the "languages" folder to create a translation PO file.
+Just send the PO file to us (https://www.spacexchimp.com/contact.html) and we will include this translation within the next plugin update.

-Also you can use an existing PO file that placed in the "languages" folder, in order to make corrections.

-Many of theme users would be delighted if you share your translation with the community.
-Thanks for your contribution!

-Thanks for your contribution!